 Community Safety and Crime Prevention Plan

-The Community Safety and Crime Prevention Plan 2015- 2018 aims to build social cohesion and community connections to enhance the sense of safety.
+Community safety is an issue that the City cannot tackle alone.
+The City's Community Safety and Crime Prevention Plan 2019-2021 (CSCPP) is underpinned by a community development approach that seeks to build social cohesion and community connections to enhance the community’s sense of safety.

-The City supports Neighbourhood Watch WA (NHW) in collaboration with the local police.
+The City supports Neighbourhood Watch Western Australia in collaboration with the local police.

 Crime Prevention through Environmental Design